edfagan/ManuCostModel/docs/source/index.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let me know.
-We have a mailing list located at: ndroid123@fastmail.com
+I have a mailing list located at: edward_mcm@fastmail.com

 License
 -------

-The project is licensed under the BSD 3-Clause "New" or "Revised" license.
+The project is licensed under the BSD 3-Clause license.